t-karasova/grs-samples-python/events/tutorials/tutorial_import_user_events_big_query.md

-# **Import User Events From the Big Query Table Tutorial**
+# **Import User Events From the BigQuery Table Tutorial**

 ## Let's get started

-Retail API offers you a convenient way to import user event data from previously loaded BigQuery table.
+The Retail API offers you a convenient way to import user event data from previously loaded BigQuery table.

 Using BigQuery table allows you to import massive amounts of user events data with no limits.